loanmarket/career-ladder/Cloud.md

 - I am learning to give respectful feedback to all my peers, including my leaders.
 - I avoid going dark and I know when to call out for help.
 - I communicate professionally and keep stake holders engaged at all times.
-- I am well aware of all processes of the team and diligently follow them.
+- I am well aware of all processes of my team and diligently follow them.
 - Every venture has mundane tasks and I work happily and diligently through them.
 - My contributions to team discussions are net-positive, informative and helpful.
 - I keep my cool during high pressure situations and can still think logically when I know our customers are effected.